wojtekczajka/autonomus_driver/README.md

 # autonomus_driver #

 ## Overview ##
 The Autonomous Driver project is a computer vision-based program developed in C++ using OpenCV.
-The program processes input from a camera and distance sensor to make steering decisions, enabling autonomous navigation.
+The program processes input from a camera and distance sensor to make steering decisions, enabling autonomous steering.
+It incorporates functionalities to recognize road signs indicating mandatory turns and speed limits.
+Additionally, it can detect road lines and react to obstacles on the road.
+Project is deployed on Pi-Racer Standard platform.

 ## Build Instructions ##
 To build the project, follow these steps: